holypython/holypython/blog/Music4Programming/Playlist.md

 # Programming Playlist
-### This playlist is created by programmers and for programmers to help focus, feel creative and feel productive vibes.
+### This playlist is created by programmers for programmers to help focus, feel creative and feel inspired.
 Please see Contribution Guidelines to contribute to the list.

 ## Synthwave and Cyberpunk